yugabyte/yugabyte-db/docs/content/preview/integrations/mirantis.md

 [Mirantis Kubernetes Engine (MKE)](https://docs.mirantis.com/mke/3.5/overview.html) is a container orchestration platform for developing and running modern applications at scale, on private clouds, public clouds, and on bare metal.

-MKE as a container orchestration platform is specially useful in the following scenarios:
+MKE as a container orchestration platform is specially beneficial in the following scenarios:

-- More than one container orchestrator
+- Orchestrating more than one container
 - Robust and scalable applications deployment
 - Multi-tenant software offerings

 The following sections describe how to deploy a single node YugabyteDB cluster on Mirantis MKE using [kubectl](https://kubernetes.io/docs/reference/kubectl/) and [helm](https://helm.sh/).

-Note that for a multi node cluster deployment, you require more than one machine/VM, so for the purpose of simplicity, this page describes the steps for a single node cluster.
+This page describes the steps for a single node cluster for the purpose of simplicity, as you require more than one machine/VM for a multi node cluster deployment.

 ## Prerequisite